ChrisHutchinson1982/takeaway/README.md

 ## Approach

-* Object-Oriented Design: Designed mutli class system and tests mapped out in the [takeaway_design_recipe.md](doc:takeaway_design_recipe)
+* Object-Oriented Design: Designed mutli class system and tests mapped out in the [takeaway_design_recipe.md](/takeaway_design_recipe.md)
 * Test-driving using RSpec: Green on all integration and unit tests (inc. doubles)
-* Used `twilio-ruby` to send a SMS: Using environment variables
+* Used `twilio-ruby` to send a SMS: Creating environment variables to keep sensitive information out of repo.
 * Debugging: Using debugging techniques and error message info.
 * Version control: Git and Github
 * Language: Ruby